newhouseb/serialcommander/README.md

 ## Things I have used this for

-- I was testing various SERDES configurations and needed to read out sample data coming in 5gbps.
+- Testing various SERDES configurations where I needed to read out sample data coming in 5gbps.
 By writing that data first into memory (deserialized to 250mhz), I could read out chunks of it via `serialcommander` for further analysis.
-- I wrote an asynchronous gray code counter and by writing clocked values into memory (at the default clock rate) I could verify that it was counting properly.
+- Testing an asynchronous gray code counter by writing clocked values into memory (at the default clock rate), later read out and verified with `BinaryMemoryPrinter`
-- I use a `Toggler` connected to an LED to verify I've set up my UART correctly.
+- I almost always use a `Toggler` connected to an LED to verify I've set up my UART correctly.
 - When testing my bluetooth demodulator, I used `DecimalSignalPrinter` to measure the average magnitude of I&Q channels sampled from a test signal.

 ## Included "Tasks"